 This section contains general descriptions of marine trophic levels, food chains, and food webs, as well as a description of two general marine environments: benthic or demersal (associated with the seafloor) and pelagic (the water column and open ocean).
 A broad description of the types of marine organisms found within these environments is provided, as well as a description of organisms important to fisheries.
 Protected species are also described in this section.
-This section is intended to provide background information on the ecosystem and ecosystem concepts that must be considered when managing the fisheries of the Mariana Archipelago.
+This section is intended to provide background information on the ecosystems which will be given consideration in managing the fisheries of the PRIA.